 I. How To Detangle Straight Hair

 Straight hair is commonly classified as type 1 hair.
-Straight, short, and thin hair tends to become greasy easily as the oil from the sebaceous glands travels down the hair shaft faster.
+Straight, short, and thin hair tends to become greasy easily as the oil from the sebaceous glandsi XMicroscopic glands located in the hair follicles that secrete an oily fluid called sebum to keep your hair from drying out. travels down the hair shaft faster.

-Most men and women with thin, fine hair tend to make the common mistake of skipping conditioner after shampooing their hair because they feel conditioning will leave their hair looking overly slick and oily.
+Most men and women with thin, fine hair tend to make the common mistake of not using a hair conditioner after shampooing their hair because they feel conditioning will leave their hair looking overly slick and oily.
 This, however, is a misguided notion.

 Every hair type requires some kind of nourishment, and skipping on conditioner will only result in dry, brittle, and under-nourished hair that is more prone to tangling.
 Instead, choose a conditioner that is specifically formulated for oily hair.
 Once you have let the conditioner soak in, gently brush your hair out using a detangling or wide-toothed comb.